Tips on Navigating the End of Temporary Layoff Extensions

 All of the above applies to workplaces governed by the Employment Standards Act of British Columbia.
 Some workplaces in BC are governed by federal law, in which case, different rules apply.

-The team of lawyers in Vancouver at Spraggs Law can help provide clarification.
-Give us a call at 604 359 1627 for a free consultation to discuss how we can offer personalized assistance based on your circumstances.
+Our team of lawyers at Spraggs Law in Vancouver can help provide clarification.
+Give us a call at 604 359 1627 or contact us online today for a free consultation to discuss how we can offer personalized assistance based on your circumstances.